Checking out Chinatown Chinese New Year light-up 2018. The Year of the Dog is at our doorsteps!

 Unlike previous years, I began my evening not at the Outram Park end of Chinatown, but Chinatown Point.
 Other than to avoid the massive road construction works at Outram, I also wanted to check out the Chinatown Wishing Tree.
 This is listed as one of this year’s attractions on the official website.

-Conversely, when I was living right beside the bazaar eleven years ago, I made it the point not to buy from it.
-Well, at least not till the stalls start discounting on the final night.
+Conversely, when I was living right beside the bazaar eleven years ago, I made it the point not to buy anything.
+Well, at least not till the stalls start slashing prices on the final night.

 Festivals do bring out the best, and the weirdest in us.
 Agree?

-Unfortunately, the first thing I overheard while snapping pictures of the festive light-up was how last year’s decorations were “prettier.”
+Unfortunately, the very first thing I overheard while snapping pictures of the showpiece was how last year’s decorations were “prettier.”
 Grudgingly, I have to agree that the Dog is visually not a match for the Rooster.
-No thanks to the latter’s gaudy feathers, curvy curves and all else.
+No thanks to the latter’s gaudy feathers, curvy curves, and overall good fortune feel.

 Click here to view this year’s lanterns and fireworks at River Hongbao 2018!